catid/snowshoe/README.md

 slower for key generation, 4.33x slower for signing, 4.34x slower for signature verification, and 4.36x slower for EC-DH.

-This is the normal software performance for Ed25519 in most implementations based on the reference C code.
-Note that Ed25519 and Curve25519 can be twice as fast when built from assembly code.
-Snowshoe, on the other hand, is written almost entirely in portable C code and has only a few inline assembly code optimizations that are conditionally compiled in.

 ## Details